edwardbutler/30k/README.md

+# The 30k chrome extension

 This chrome extension takes an unconventional approach to fighting procrastination.
 It serves as a reminder that life is transient and ever unfolding.
 Time is our most valuable resource, so why waste it!

+I built this chrome extension for fun over winter break '18.
 This app was inspired by [Drew Houston's MIT commencement address](https://youtu.be/6inri5ggyK4), and the principles of [memento mori](https://en.wikipedia.org/wiki/Memento_mori)